ray-project/xgboost_ray/README.md

 to the [Resources](#resources) section below.
 - By default `n_jobs` is set to `1`, which means the training will **not** be distributed.
-Make sure to either set `n_jobs` to a higher value or pass a `RayParams` as outlined above in order to take advantage of XGBoost-Ray's functionality.
+Make sure to either set `n_jobs` to a higher value or pass a `RayParams` object as outlined above in order to take advantage of XGBoost-Ray's functionality.
 - After calling `fit`, additional evaluation results (e.g. training time, number of rows, callback results) will be available under `additional_results_` attribute.